The IGF is supported by an Advisory Board.

 In April 2016, Yasser was appointed by the Federal Government to the Medical Research Future Fund Advisory Board where he advises on the strategy and priorities for medical health research funding from the $20B fund.

-Jonathan is Head of Financial Stability Department.
-He has previously been Head of Economic Analysis Department, Head of Economic Research Department and Deputy Head of Domestic Financial Markets Department.
-He has also worked at the Bank for International Settlements in Basel.
+Jonathan will start his new position as the Chief Economist of Challenger from early March 2023.
+Prior to this position, he served at the Reserve Bank of Australia for over 25 years.
+He held a number of senior position including Head of Financial Stability Department, Head of Economic Analysis Department, Head of Economic Research Department and Deputy Head of Domestic Financial Markets Department.
+He also worked at the Bank for International Settlements in Basel.
 His published research has mainly been in the fields of international finance and macroeconomics.
 Jonathan has a PhD from MIT and a Bachelor of Economics (Hons) from the Australian National University.

 Kim is a partner in KPMG Australia’s Financial Services practice.
 For more than 25 years, she has provided audit and assurance services to some of Australia’s most significant financial institutions.
 As an experienced partner, Kim combines her broad industry experience in banking and funds management with strong technical capabilities to deliver innovative outcomes for her clients.
 Kim has deep commercial, retail and central bank expertise.
 She is UNSW Alumni, a Chartered Accountant, an APRA-accredited bank auditor and an ASIC registered company auditor.
 Kim also serves on KPMG Australia’s Board.